denten/denten.github.io/_pages/about.md

 ### Education

 Tenen holds a degree in Comparative Literature (2011) from **Harvard University** where he was awarded a Presidential Scholarship.
-Tenen was additionally the recipient of a Research Computing in the Humanities Fellowship, Merit Grant, Foreign Language and Area Studies Fellowship, and Whiting Fellowship in the Humanities.
+He graduated from the University of Michigan with degrees in Comparative Literature and Political Science in 2001.

 ### Appointments & Affiliation